|Introducing Netmail Store|

 The Netmail Store infrastructure is comprised of the following components:

-- Cluster of 32- or 64-bit computers/nodes with one or more physical volumes running Netmail Store software
+- Three or more x86 nodes configured as cluster nodes with one or more physical volumes running the Netmail Store software

 - Client applications, such as Netmail Secure or Netmail Archive, that access the cluster through HTTP